belsten/belsten.github.io/index.markdown

   exceprt: "     "
 ---

-I am a fourth-year Ph.D. candidate at UC Berkeley at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu), advised by Dr. Bruno Olshausen.
+I am a postdoctoral researcher at UC Berkeley at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
+I received my PhD at UC Berkeley in 2025 under the supervision of Dr. Bruno Olshausen.
 I am interested in computational neuroscience, theoretical neuroscience, vision, signal processing, and machine learning.

 In 2020, I received my B.S. in computer and systems engineering from Rensselaer Polytechnic Institute.
 From 2018 to 2022, I adapted intracranial recording and neural stimulation devices for research use with Dr. Peter Brunner at the [National Center for Adaptive Neurotechnologies](https://www.neurotechcenter.org) in Albany, New York, and  Dept. of Neurosurgery at Washington University in St. Louis.

-In my free time, I enjoy running, biking, and surfing -- also a big fan of ~~oat~~ chocolate milk and finding free stuff.